Tour participants 'Remember Orr'

 The building itself no longer exits, however its footings are well preserved and a memorial board is located.

-From here the tour carried on to the parish church graveyard where Rev Adam Hill, Ballynure Poet Thompson and other prominent United Irishmen are buried.
+From here the tour carried on to the parish church graveyard where Rev Adam Hill, Ballynure Poet James Campbell and other prominent United Irishmen are buried.

 Stephen McCracken gave a talk about Hill’s role during the Battle of Antrim and what happened when he was caught.